aegray/even_hub_emu/README.md

 # even_hub_emu

-Flutter-based emulator for the Even Hub sdk (https://www.npmjs.com/package/@evenrealities/even_hub_sdk)
+Flutter-based emulator for the Even Hub sdk (https://www.npmjs.com/package/@evenrealities/even_hub_sdk) for Even Realities G2.

 ## What this includes
 - A `flutter_inappwebview` host that loads a **local** `index.html`.